MaterializeInc/terraform-provider-materialize/docs/resources/materialized_view.md

 ### Optional

 - `cluster_name` (String) The cluster to maintain the materialized view.
-If not specified, defaults to the default cluster.
+If not specified, defaults to the quickstart cluster.
 - `comment` (String) **Private Preview** Comment on an object in the database.
 - `database_name` (String) The identifier for the materialized view database.
 Defaults to `MZ_DATABASE` environment variable if set or `materialize` if environment variable is not set.
 - `not_null_assertion` (List of String) **Private Preview** A list of columns for which to create non-null assertions.